You are currently viewing Nutrition for Construction Workers: What to Eat for Energy on the job

 • Breakfast: Complex carbs (oats, whole-grain cereal) for sustained energy.

-• Lunch: A mix of complex and simple carbs to fuel the rest of the day.
+• Lunch: A mix of complex and simple carbs to fuel the rest of the day. (wholegrain sandwich and a piece of fruit)

 A study found that participants experienced higher fatigue and lower alertness one hour after sugar consumption, among other things.